a-dilov/zk-mvvm-book/advanced/binding_in_special_attribute.md

 <checkbox label="Is Admin" checked="@bind(vm.currentUser.admin)"/>
 ```
 -   Line 2: It is a wrong usage; the delete button will never be created.
--   Line 4: The button's creation is determined when a user visits the page and won't appear unless the user becomes a administrator andivsits the page again.
+-   Line 4: The button's creation is determined when a user visits the page and won't appear unless the user becomes an administrator and vsits the page again.
 -   Line 6,7: It is what we recommend for most cases.
 You can bind on `visible`, and it brings you almost the same effect as `if`.
 The `disabled` also has similar effect.

 The "forEach" Versus Children Binding